VileSnack/LionSnake/README.md

 # Current state

-The file `server.js` is a Node.js file for serving LionSnake on a server.
+The file `server.js` is a Node.js file hosting a LionSnake server.
 All it does now is serve the pages.
-I intend to add the ability to upload and download model files from this server, which will keep them in a specific folder to avoid shenanigans.
+I intend to add the ability to upload and download files, and to save user models and scenes on the server.

 For local development purposes, you can simply load the file `pages/home.html` into your browser and you should have all of the functionality that doesn't require file operations.